 - Category E. Dementia Care and Impact of Disease

 - Category G. Consortia and Public Private Partnerships

 - Category H. Brain Aging and Common Mechanisms related to Dementias

 The ultimate goal of the IADRP Project is to support funding agencies in analyzing the changing landscape of dementia research, identify opportunities for coordination of resources and support and, identify funding gaps as well as areas of overlap within and across agencies.

 Each category is divided into research “topics” and some of these topics are further divided into “themes.”
 Such level of detail can enable funders to identify research gaps, areas of duplication and opportunities for coordination with much greater specificity.

-For more information about contributing your portfolio to the IADRP: Contact Dr. Cristan Smith, NIA Division of Neuroscience
+For more information about contributing your portfolio to IADRP: Contact Dr. Suzana Petanceska, NIA Division of Neuroscience